kyegomez/swarms/README.md

 * Integrate omni agent as a worker tool

+* Create a tool that creates other tools with access to write code, debug, and an architectural argent that creates the architecture and then another agent that creates the code

+* Create a screenshot tool that takes a screen shot and then passes it to a worker multi-modal agent for visual context.

+* Provide FASTAPI access in a file

 1. **Multi-Agent Debate Integration**: Integrate multi-agent debate frameworks ([Multi Agent debate](https://github.com/Skytliang/Multi-Agents-Debate) and [Multi agent2 debate](https://github.com/composable-models/llm_multiagent_debate)) to improve decision-making.